kiwionly2/kubernetes_training/README.md

    **NOTE**
    - You need to pass vm001 as argument
    - vm001 arg will create additional vm for external service
+   - You No need to wait for this deployment
 # END

 Thank You, Have Fun, Cheers<br>
 Steven<br>
 smahalin@redhat.com

+* Hub Will go Private on 22nd Oct 2021 @ 8pm